sawastacks/ci4-slugify/README.md

 was written by [MB'DUSENGE Callixte (mberecall)](https://github.com/mberecall) and is released under the [MIT License](LICENSE.md).

-Copyright (c) 2023 MB'DUSENGE Callixte
+Copyright (c) 2023 MB'DUSENGE Callixte🇷🇼